freightdev/bookmark/README.md

 │   ├── packet-pilot.trail
 │   ├── cargo-connect.trail
 │   └── whisper-witness.trail
+├── book.mark
+├── mark.trail
 └── mark.mstp
 ```

 ---

-## 🧠 Why Bookmark?
+## 🧠 Why Bookshelf?

 This is not a `.mark` or `.marker` generator — that’s what **MARK CLI** does.

-Instead, Bookmark is:
+Instead, Bookshelf is:

-* A Storybook-style interface for linking your `.mark` and `.marker` logic
+* A Storybook-style interface for linking your **marks** to your **markers** logic
-* A runtime interface for building and following **bookmark flows**
+* A runtime interface for building and following **marker flows**
-* A shared environment where bookmarks trigger agent actions or self-navigation
+* A shared environment where markers trigger agent actions or self-navigation
-* A context-driven tool where adding a `.bookmark` to any `.page` wires it into the system automatically
+* A context-driven tool where adding a `.book`, `.page`, `.mark`, `.marker`,`.ribbon`, or `.trail` wires it into the system automatically

 All you have to do is:

+* Write `packet-scanner.mark.ts` alongside `packet-packet.ts`
+* Write `packet-pilot.marker.py` alongside `packet-pilot.py`
-* Write `packet-pilot.mark.ts` alongside `packet-pilot.ts`
+* Write `packetView.page.tsx` alongside `packetView.tsx`
-* Write `packet-scanner.marker.py` alongside `packet-scanner.py`
+* Write `packet-process.ribbon.py` alongside `packet-process.py`
-* Add `packet-pilot.bookmark` — and Bookmark will render it into your live trail
+* Add `fed.book` — and Bookshelf will render it into your own custom `mark.trail`

+Note: **Trails** can be added to any `.marker` inside the `.bookshelf/` to mark what its behavivor and decisions

-The system connects your marks and markers together, creates a visual Bookmark interface, and dynamically builds trails and MSTP records as you go.
+The system connects your books and pages together, creates a visual Bookshelf interface, and dynamically builds marks, markers, trails, books, pages, ribbons, and MSTP records as you go.

 ---